10.4 Quality and innovation in youth work

 On this page

 There is no system of quality assurance applying to youth work organised by municipalities in Sweden.
-There are though interesting local initiatives for quality tools for youth work, developed within the KEKS-network, and for providing a better knowledge base for youth work within the Research and Development Centre for Youth Work.
+There are, however, interesting local initiatives for quality tools for youth work, developed within the KEKS-network, and for providing a better knowledge base for youth work within the Research and Development Centre for Youth Work.
 This initiative is presented in the following section on research and evidence supporting youth work.

 Government grants for youth organisations - quality assurance